ODonnchadha/react-18-managing-state/README.md

         - NOTE: Uncontrolled inputs give us less power.
 React doesn't re-render when REFs change.
     - Controlled versus Uncontrolled Inputs:
         - Both: Set an initial value.
 Validate upon submit.
+        - Controlled:
-        - Controlled: Validate instantly. (e.g.: onBlur.)
-Conditionally disable submit.
+            - Validate instantly. (e.g.: onBlur.)
+            - Conditionally disable submit.
 Enforce input format.
             - Several inputs for one piece of data.
 Dynamic inputs.
         - When to go uncontrolled:
             - Extreme performance requirements.
 Many DOM elements that change frequently.
             - Working with non-React libraries.
     - Avoid setting state on unmounted components.
         - NOTE: Leaving a page before that page's API call is completed.
+            - And that page is able to setState().
+            - We are trying to setState() on an unmounted component.
         - `Can't perform a React state update on an unmounted component.`
         - `This is a no-op, but it indicates a memory leak in your application.`
         - Any function returned from useEffect is called on unmount.